dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 ---

 **TL;DR:** Drupal is one of the most popular content management systems.
-It has gained massive adoption by developers and organizations around the world because of the ease of creation of websites with it.
+It has gained massive adoption by developers and organizations around the world due to its ease of use for creating content-managed websites.
 Drupal has also thrived with the well-thought out module system built around it.
-In this article, we'll go through how to create your first drupal website and how to add authentication to it.
+In this article, we'll go through how to create your first drupal website and how to add authentication to it using Auth0.

 ---

-[Drupal](https://www.drupal.org) has a vibrant community just like its counterpart - **Wordpress**. **Drupal** is a free, open-source PHP content management system for designing web sites and applications.
+[Drupal](https://www.drupal.org) has a vibrant community just like its counterpart **Wordpress**. **Drupal** is a free, open-source PHP content management system for building web sites and applications.
 It helps you to launch, manage and scale ambitious digital experiences very quickly.

 Drupal is a registered trademark of [Dries Buytaert](http://buytaert.net).
 Dries founded Drupal and made the initial release public in 2001.
 Since then, Drupal has grown in leaps and bounds.
-The latest [Drupal release is 8.3.5](https://www.drupal.org/project/drupal/releases/8.3.5) as at the time of this writing.
+The latest [Drupal release is 8.3.5](https://www.drupal.org/project/drupal/releases/8.3.5) at the time of writing.

 ## Let's Get Started

 Without much ado, let's build our first website with Drupal.
 Head over to Drupal's website and download the [latest release](https://www.drupal.org/project/drupal/releases/8.3.5).
 You can download either the `.tar.gz` or `zip` file.
-In our case, simply download the zipped file, extract it and copy it to your workspace.
+Simply download the zipped file, extract it and copy it to your workspace.

 **Note:** Ensure you have a fully functional local PHP server.

 ## Installation

-Cd into the extracted drupal folder and run the app:
+Navigate to the extracted Drupal folder and run the app:

 ```bash
 php -S localhost:8000
 ```

-Right now, it should open in your browser and take you to the installation page:
+Right now, the website should open in your browser and take you to the installation page:

 ![Drupal First Page](https://cdn.auth0.com/blog/drupal/installation.png)